sedostheatre/sedos.co.uk/input/news/2021-06-08-sedos-gets-personal-finally.md

 ^^^ ![](/assets/sedoscommittee-june21.jpg)
 ^^^ Some of the Sedos management committee at their first in-person meeting in 14 months

 *\*Did you guess where they were?
-We sat on one of the long tables at the appropriately named Understudy bar, outside the National Theatre on the South Bank.*
+They sat on one of the long tables at the appropriately named Understudy bar, outside the National Theatre on the South Bank.*